 This was the beginning of the end for Michelin in Formula 1.
 What followed were many more disagreements between Michelin and the FIA on policies and rules that were being implemented.
 Eventually, Michelin completely withdrew from the sport after the 2006 season.

-From the 2007 season onwards, Bridgestone was to, once again become the sole supplier of Formula 1 tires.
+From the 2007 season onwards, Bridgestone was to once again become the sole supplier of Formula 1 tires.
 This allowed them to revolutionize the tire game in Formula 1.
 They introduced tire compounds to shake up the strategic element of the sport.

-There was no benefit for them to be Formula 1 tire suppliers other than branding and marketing.
-This of course meant that they did not get the expected return on their investment in developing Formula 1 tires.
-This is what led to the decision to cease investments in Formula 1 after 2010.
+There was no benefit for them to be Formula 1 tire suppliers other than some additional marketing.
+This meant that they did not get the expected return on their investment in developing Formula 1 tires.
+This is what led to the decision to stop their investment in Formula 1 after 2010.
 At the end of the 2010 season, Bridgestone quit Formula 1 and Pirelli became the sole tire supplier.

 The mid 2000s era saw a fierce battle between two giant tire manufacturers.
 Both Michelin and Bridgestone fought to become the top tire manufacturer of the elite motorsport of F1.
 However, the tire war was surrounded by controversy and financial troubles, causing both manufacturers to end up leaving the sport.